 The Sonora Police Department actively supports the Law Enforcement Explorer Program.
 The Law Enforcement Explorer Program is an important asset for today’s youth that allows them to explore the career opportunities offered in the law enforcement profession.
 In addition, Explorers are exposed to and learn correct information about the criminal justice system, which often is a topic of conversation among their peers.

-Several members of the Sonora Police Department’s Explorer program have gone on to become full time police officers, deputies and communication officers.
-If you are between the ages of 14-20, and are interested in joining the Sonora Police Department’s Explore Post 364, please call Post Advisor Sgt.
-Glenn Roberts at 532-8141 or email him at email@example.com.
+Several members of the Sonora Police Department’s Explorer program have gone on to become full-time police officers, deputies and communication officers.
+If you are between the ages of 14-20, and are interested in joining the Sonora Police Department’s Explorer Post 364, please call Post Advisor Sgt.
+Wertz at 532-8141 or email him at firstname.lastname@example.org.

 Community Service Volunteers (CSV)

 If you have the time, we have a job for you!
 The Sonora Police Department volunteers come from all walks of life, from professionals that are still in the workforce to retirees.
 Volunteers perform many important functions for the police department.
 Their participation allows police officers and other criminal justice employees to spend more time conducting proactive law enforcement activities.

 Volunteers perform primarily in two areas: administration and patrol.
 Administrative duties include, but are not limited to, data entry, record keeping, filing, and reception work.
 Patrol duties include, but are not limited to, traffic control, special events, business checks, and home vacation checks.

 Community Service Volunteers(CSV)

 Prospective members of the CSV Unit will receive 40 hours of instruction and hands-on training on topics that include;